Oxyaine/RainWorldBestiary/README.md

 ## Structure - Tabs

-Tabs can be given a JSON file to specify some additional details about the tab, or to separate the folder name and the tabs name.
-Most features should be accessible using the JSON format, however some behaviours, such as a custom tab menu have to be coded, which would make the bestiary a dependency.
+Tabs must be created using a JSON file, which can be used to give the tab a custom name and specify some additional details about the tab.
 The JSON file can contain the following elements:

 #### "name" : string
 The name of the tab.